Erickson Graduate Scholarship

 Alumni Scholarship: Claim Your Future

 Thank You, #RetrieverNation.
-You’ve made us proud and now UMBC wants to celebrate its alumni with a $1,000 scholarship toward first semester graduate studies this fall 2018.
-In addition, application fees are now waived for UMBC alumni for applications to the Fall 18 semester (Use the code RetrieverNation in the code are of page one of the online application).
+You’ve made us proud and now UMBC wants to celebrate its alumni with a $1,000 scholarship toward first semester graduate studies this Spring 2019.
+In addition, application fees are now waived for UMBC alumni for applications to the Spring 2019 semester (Use the code RetrieverNation in the code are of page one of the online application).
 Claim your future and apply now!

 - $1,000 tuition scholarship